 - 4.1 Despite best efforts to complete all repairs on time, this is not always possible.
 Some repairs require specialist parts to be ordered, or for specialist contractors to be called in.
-If these situations occur the CSC Repairs staff must keep service users informed of the progress of their repair and provide an update when the work will be completed. - 4.2 The appropriate CSC team would liaise with the customer to book a further appointment complete any works once additional parts/resources have been acquired to complete the job.
-Any queries related to this process should be directed to the following mailbox: CSCMarketRent.AndCommercialRequests@sanctuary-housing.co.uk. - 4.3 Where unforeseen events occur, repairs may need to be prioritised; appointed repairs may be rescheduled.
-Should this happen, CSC Repairs staff must ensure service users are given as much warning as possible.
+If these situations occur the CSC team must keep service users informed of the progress of their repair and provide an update when the work will be completed. - The appropriate CSC team would liaise with the customer to book a further appointment complete any works once additional parts/resources have been acquired to complete the job.
+Any queries related to this process should be directed to the following mailbox: CSCExtraWorksandQuotes@sanctuary.co.uk. - 4.2 Where unforeseen events occur, repairs may need to be prioritised; appointed repairs may be rescheduled.
+Should this happen, CSC team must ensure service users are given as much warning as possible.